Lighters (song): Commercial performance

-"Lighters" debuted on the Billboard Digital Songs chart at number eight, before the single's release, on the issue dated July 2, 2011, while it entered the Billboard Hot 100 at number 16.
+"Lighters" debuted on the Billboard Digital Songs chart at number eight, before the single's release, while it entered the Billboard Hot 100 at number 16.
 Two weeks after, it moved up to number 33 on the Billboard Hot 100, after dropping to number 44 on the previous week.
 The recording further moved up to number 17 on the Billboard Hot 100 on the subsequent week and to number 10 the week after, giving Mars his sixth top ten hit and Bad Meets Evil's first.
 On the issue dated August 10, 2011, "Lighters" entered the bottom of the top five on the Billboard Hot 100 and held the Airplay Gainer honor.
 The song eventually reached its Billboard Hot 100 peak at number four.
 "Lighters" spent 20 weeks on the Hot Rap Songs chart, peaking at number six.
 On the Pop Songs chart, the track peaked at number two, and was on the chart for 20 weeks, with it further topping the Rhythmic Songs.
 As of September 2012, "Lighters" has sold 2,208,000 copies in the United States, which led it to be certified two times platinum by the Recording Industry Association of America (RIAA).
 On the issue date of September 10, 2011, the single reached a peak at number four on the Canadian Hot 100.